jina-ai/benchmark/README.md

 # Benchmarking

 To do the resource benchmarking (CPU & Memory usage) of Jina features, you can use `benchmark.sh` file.
-This file actually benchmark scripts under `benchmarks` directory with [cmdbench](https://github.com/manzik/cmdbench) utility tool.
+This file actually benchmark scripts under `src` directory with [cmdbench](https://github.com/manzik/cmdbench) utility tool.

 ## Run